omeka/Documentation/source/Reference/libraries/globals/usage/files_for_item.rst

 * ``linkAttributes``: Array of additional attributes for the image link.
 Default attributes are ``array('class'=>'download-file', 'href'=>$file->getWebPath($derivative))``.

-* ``filenameAttributes``: Array of selector names and values for the filename element.
-Default is none.

 * ``imgAttributes``: Array of selector names and values for the image element.
 Default is none.

 * ``icons``: Array to change default image icon.
 Takes the mimetype and image names in ``application/views/scripts/images``.